abugoot-lab/retrotransposon-discovery-workflow/README.md

 If you use this pipeline or parts of it in your research, please cite our paper:

-Fell, C.W., Villier, L., Lim, J. *et al*.
+Fell, C.W., Villiger, L., Lim, J. *et al*.
 Reprogramming site-specific retrotransposon activity to new DNA sites. *Nature* (2025).
 (Paper Link: [https://www.nature.com/articles/s41586-025-08877-4](https://www.nature.com/articles/s41586-025-08877-4))

 ## License